Ethinyl estradiol and norelgestromin (Transdermal)

 If the patch is not sticky or has stuck to material or itself, remove it and apply a new patch.
 Do not hold the patch in place with tape or wraps.

-If you have a miscarriage or an abortion in the first trimester of your pregnancy, you may start norelgestromin/ethinyl estradiol transdermal right away.
+If you have a miscarriage or an abortion in the first trimester of your pregnancy, you may start norelgestromin and ethinyl estradiol combination transdermal right away.
 You do not need a second form of birth control.
-If you start ethinyl estradiol and norelgestromin 5 days or more after the miscarriage or abortion, you should use a second form of birth control with the patch for the first 7 days.
+If you start ethinyl estradiol and norelgestromin 5 days or more after the miscarriage or abortion, you should use a second form of birth control with the patch for the first 24 hours during the start of your menstrual period or for the first 7 days on the first Sunday of your menstruation.
 If you have a miscarriage or abortion after the first trimester, you should wait for 4 weeks before starting ethinyl estradiol and norelgestromin.

 If you have bleeding with the patch in place, continue to use the patches as usual.
 If the bleeding continues for 2–3 cycles, call your doctor.
 If you do not have your period during the time the patch is off, stay on your regular schedule and call your doctor.